prometheus/cloudwatch_exporter/README.md

 $ docker run -p 9106 -v /path/on/host/config.yml:/config/config.yml prom/cloudwatch-exporter
 ```

-Why run in /config/config.yml instead of /config.yml?
-Because in kubernetes
-(a fellow CNCF project) you cannot mount a configmap (the standard way of
-defining your config) on / and only in a directory.

 Or you create a config file named /config/config.yml along with following
 Dockerfile in the same directory and build it with `docker build`: